 - Why would anyone think optimizing for search engines would help them get more customers?

 - Why do internet companies have such an advantage over traditional brick-and-mortar companies?

 Search engine optimization (SEO) is a long-term traffic generation technique and there are also different types of SEO to take note of.
 You might not see immediate benefits in the short term but generates more website traffic over time from Google searches.

 Unlike paid traffic, which allows you to see results instantly and quantify benefits against advertising dollars spent, SEO takes months to start bringing in results.
 You will need to research the keyword that your customers are using, determine their ease of ranking and profitability, and create relevant content pages that are useful for your users.

 Once a few customers land on your site from Google, spend a significant amount of time on your web pages and click on some links, search engines will begin to notice and send more and more visitors your way.
 If you are continuously optimizing your content for search, you should start seeing results after a few months.

-Once your website is seen as an authority, you will keep on enjoying free traffic for as long as your website is online.
+Once your website is seen as an authority, you will keep on enjoying free organic search engine traffic for as long as your website is online.
 You don’t have to pay per visitor and are able to reap the rewards from your SEO efforts.